 Thistle Downs: Located in Sunset Beach, North Carolina, Thistle Golf Club & Estates is an exclusive residential community with a limited 145 custom estates on 27 magnificent holes for premiere retirement golf community living.
 12 minute tee times allow for a more leisurely pace on this impeccably maintained course, and a four-and-a-half-star rating from Golf Digest (six years running!) confirms Thistle Golf Club & Estates as a residential golf community with the ultimate luxury resort lifestyle.

 Winding River Plantation: Winding River Plantation is home to Carolina National Golf Course, a world-class, 27-hole golf course that lies adjacent to the Lockwood Folly River.
 This Audubon Cooperative Sanctuary offers both raw natural beauty and plenty of challenges for golfers of all ages and skill levels.
 Designed by Master’s Champion Fred Couples, Carolina National Golf Course offers more than 7,000 yards of long fairways and greens that break in every available direction.
-If you’re looking for impeccable landscaping, five sets of tees for each hole, and a retirement golf community that offers 27 holes of championship play, this is the place for you.
+If you’re looking for impeccable landscaping, five sets of tees for each hole, and a retirement golf community in North Carolina that offers 27 holes of championship play, this is the place for you.